KDesp73/cpp-tamagochi/README.md

 # cpp-tamagochi

-A tamagochi written in C++ with a command line interface
+A tamagochi written in C++ with a terminal user interface

 ```
    ██████████